RobertoPrevato/K8sStudies/docs/getting-started.md

 connection speed).
 You can use Docker and Kind to run Kubernetes clusters locally, which is a great way to start learning Kubernetes without relying on cloud providers.

+## Get the examples

+If you are interested in the examples of this repository, you can clone the repository at: [https://github.com/RobertoPrevato/K8sStudies/](https://github.com/RobertoPrevato/K8sStudies/).

 ## Next steps